 We recommend starting a budget plan early on to get an idea of how much you will need.
 Talk to our study abroad advisors and learn about our programs.
 We offer many programs which cost the same as Marymount and sometimes, may cost even less.
 After we have chosen a program, you should talk to your Financial Aid advisor to do some cost adjustment.
 Remember, much of your financial aid can be used abroad as long as the courses you are taking help you towards obtaining your degree.

 Many programs and our partners offer scholarships and grants if you start looking early enough.
-As mentioned before, the CGE also offers a Global Engagement Scholarship for students who choose a non-traditional location (Asia, Africa, Latin America, and the Middle East).
-It is a seperate application that students can apply to which offers one merit-based and one need-based scholarship a semester.
 You can also start a campaign at Fundmytravel through Marymount to raise money for your study abroad opportunities; it is a website like gofundme but it assures your donors that this money is going towards study abroad through Marymount.

 We recommend these tips for students thinking about going abroad: